 We are exposed to market risk from changes in interest rates which may adversely affect our financial position, results of operations and cash flows.
 In seeking to minimize the risks from interest rate fluctuations, we manage these exposures through our regular operating and financing activities.
-We are exposed to interest rate risk primarily through our borrowings under our Credit Agreement with a syndicate of banks and, prior to their repayment in September 2013, our Floating Rate Notes.
-Under both agreements, we borrow funds at variable interest rates based on the Eurodollar rate or LIBOR rates.
-If the LIBOR and Eurodollar rates fluctuated by 10% from the actual rates in effect during the thirteen and twenty-six weeks ended March 1, 2014, our interest expense would have fluctuated by a nominal amount from the interest expense recognized for both periods.
+We are exposed to interest rate risk primarily through our borrowings under our Credit Agreement with a syndicate of banks.
+Under our Credit Agreement, we borrow funds at variable interest rates based on the Eurodollar rate or LIBOR rates.
+If the LIBOR and Eurodollar rates fluctuated by 10% from the actual rates in effect during the thirteen and thirty-nine weeks ended May 31, 2014, our interest expense would have fluctuated by a nominal amount from the interest expense recognized for both periods.